 The Elmhurst Garden Club is part of a nation‐wide collaborative effort by the North American Pollinator Protection Campaign (NAPPC) and the National Wildlife Foundation as well as Garden Clubs of Illinois (GCI) and locally, the DuPage Monarch Project working to protect pollinators (bees, butterflies and hummingbirds) across Mexico, Canada and the United States.

 Through our pledge with the National Wildlife Foundation we are committed to raise awareness about the decline of the monarch butterfly and the species’ need for habitat.
-We have committed to seven actions to be completed by April 2017.
-At this time (Sept.
-2016), five action items have been completed.
 More information on the actions completed, and ones to be done, may be seen on the public side of our website.
 Click on, Monarch Initiative.

 This committee is selected in September and is composed of three Board members and two members at large.
 The chair may be the immediate past president, appointed, or evolve within the committee.
 The committee meets either at Elmhurst Public Library or at a member’s home.
 They review the positions, consider candidates to fill those positions, and contact prospective nominees.
 The list of calls to be made is divided up and communication updates are done through emails/phone/personal contact.

 The committee presents the slate of officers to the Board by the December meeting for Board approval.
 The slate is posted in the Newsletter and voted upon by membership at the regular January meeting.
 Individuals must consent to be on the ballot.
 Elections take place at the regular meeting in January with installation at our Annual Meeting in April.
 Officers and Chairs of Standing Committees, except Treasurer and Garden Walk Chair, serve through the conclusion of the Annual Meeting.
 The Club benefits by an easy transfer of leadership.
 This leadership transfer often brings fresh, new ideas and perspectives.